Saimin (film)

-Saimin (催眠; Hypnosis in English, released as The Hypnotist in United States on DVD) is a 1999 Japanese horror film.
+Saimin (催眠), also released as The Hypnotist in the United States on DVD, is a 1999 Japanese horror film.
 The film is directed by Masayuki Ochiai and is based on a novel by Keisuke Matsuoka.
 A string of suicides prove to be linked.
 The death of a young athlete, a groom at his wedding and an elderly man celebrating his wife's birthday.
 All three of these males have mentioned a "green monkey" before their death.
 The psychologist Saga, played by Goro Inagaki investigates this case.
 A young psychiatrist teams up with him to formulate the theory that includes the element of hypnosis.